The Rationale Behind Offering Customers Credit Is

 Enhancing Customer Satisfaction and Loyalty

 Loyalty is further reinforced when credit terms are transparent and fair.
-Now, businesses that clearly communicate interest rates, repayment schedules, and penalties build trust with their customers.
+Businesses that clearly communicate interest rates, repayment schedules, and penalties build trust with their customers.
 This trust translates into long-term relationships, as customers are more likely to choose a brand that aligns with their financial needs.
 In industries where competition is fierce, such as retail or electronics, offering credit can be a decisive factor in retaining customers who might otherwise switch to competitors with stricter payment terms.

 Risk Management and Strategic Planning